 Communities are rewarded by meeting the three goals of CRS: reduce flood damage to insurable property; strengthen and support the insurance aspects of NFIP; and encourage a comprehensive approach to floodplain management.

 Currituck County spends considerable time and effort to meet annual CRS rating standards and is subject to regular five-year reviews.
-Staff from Development Services, Emergency Management, Inspections, GIS, Public Information, and County Manager’s office contribute to the overall mission.
+Staff from Planning & Inspections, Emergency Management, Inspections, GIS, Public Information, and County Manager’s office contribute to the overall mission.
 The Board of Commissioners play a role by adopting certain regulations related to development and mitigation.
 The county also partners with the Nature Conservancy to calculate percentages of property identified as open space.

 Major items that have helped to improve Currituck’s score include the county’s preservation of open space in land development, enforcing higher regulatory standards for development in special flood hazard areas, and adopting of the Outer Banks Regional Hazard Mitigation Plan.
 Additional action items include maintaining elevation certificates, delivering informational outreach projects, meeting state regulations on flood hazard disclosures, making flood protection information available to the public, floodplain mapping, analyzing repetitive losses, and addressing the growth rate of the county.